tact-lang/tact-language-server/README.md

     }
     ```

-4. Create a new file with `.tact` extension to verify the setup
+4. Create a new file with the `.tact` extension to verify the setup

 ### Neovim